movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 Specifies texture resource size.
 The default size is 256 bits.

+GFX7, GFX8 and GFX10 only.

     =================== ================================================
     Syntax              Description
     =================== ================================================
     r128                Specifies 128 bits texture resource size.
     =================== ================================================

 ..
-WARNING:: Using this modifier shall decrease *rsrc* operand size from 8 to 4 dwords, \
-             but assembler does not currently support this feature.
+WARNING:: Using this modifier should descrease *rsrc* operand size from 8 to 4 dwords, but assembler does not currently support this feature.

 tfe
 ~~~